sadab-halim/AWS-Certified-Cloud-Practitioner/1. Notes/README.md

 ## Snow Family - Usage Process
 1. Request Snowball devices from the AWS console for delivery
-2. Install the snowball client / AWS OpsHub on your servers
+2. Install the snowball client/AWS OpsHub on your servers
 3. Connect the snowball to your servers and copy files using the client
 4. Ship back the device when you’re done (goes to the right AWS facility)
 5. Data will be loaded into an S3 bucket